R-kill-9/Hacking-Notes/Mobile Application Security Testing/IOS/Dynamic Analysis/Jailbreaking using palera1n.md

 5. Screen stays black → DFU mode is active.

 #### 3. Run the Jailbreak
+> Before executing palera1n, make sure your device is in DFU mode, because otherwise palera1n may put it into Recovery Mode and you could have trouble getting out.
 - **Rootful:** Grants full system access, allowing installation of all tweaks, system modifications, and advanced tools like Frida; higher risk of system instability.
 ```bash
 sudo palera1n -f -c